LJrobinson/LJrobinson/README.md

 # Hey, I'm LJ Robinson 👋

-I'm a cannabis data analyst building practical tools for one of the messiest data environments around: cannabis retail, lab testing, inventory, menus, and compliance-adjacent workflows.
+I'm a cannabis data analyst and independent builder focused on practical tools for one of the messiest data environments around: cannabis retail, lab testing, inventory, menus, and compliance-adjacent workflows.

-My work focuses on turning inconsistent industry data into clean, repeatable systems that people can actually use.
+My work is about turning inconsistent industry data into clean, repeatable systems that operators, analysts, and developers can actually use.

 ## What I'm building

 ### CannabisCOA.Parser

 A C# parser for cannabis Certificates of Analysis.

-The goal: take messy COA PDFs and convert them into structured, testable data.
+The goal: take messy COA PDFs and convert them into structured, testable data that can support downstream reporting, validation, and automation.

 Current focus:

 - Lab-specific parsing adapters
 - Product type classification
 - Cannabinoid and chemistry extraction
 - Batch testing across real COA fixtures
-- Clean CLI output for downstream workflows
+- CLI output for JSON/CSV workflows
+- Parser reliability through repeatable tests

 ### CannabisMath

-A shared cannabis math library implemented across multiple languages.
+A shared cannabis math library implemented across multiple languages:

-Built in:
 - C#
 - TypeScript
 - Python

 The goal: consistent cannabis calculations with shared test expectations across ecosystems.

+Focus areas include potency math, weights, dosing, pricing, packaging, taxes, and rounding logic.

 ### 420Calc

 A cannabis-focused calculator/tooling project for common retail and product math workflows.

-Built to support practical calculations around cannabis products, potency, weight, and retail logic.
+Built to support practical calculations around cannabis products, potency, weight, pricing, and retail logic.

 ## What I care about